qferre/atypeak/README.md

 # atyPeak : PUT ARTICLE TITLE HERE

-This repository presents a tool for correlating peaks (BED file regions) from multiple datasets using convolutional autoencoders for k-dimensional tensors.
-We present a stacked multiview approach with a comparatively shallow network.

-The code is written in Keras ; the data used here are ChIP-Seq peaks from ReMap.

-MAYBE SPLIT THIS INTO SEVERAL READMEs IN A DOC ?

-## Description

-Quickly summarize the philosphy : few layers, stacked multiview, convolution for combis, autoencoder for compression to lose anomalies and keep good features
+This is a tool to find anomalous peaks (BED file regions) in a database containing peaks from different sources (TRs or experiments), based on whether or not the peaks respect the usual correlations between sources.

+We present a stacked multiview, shallow convolutional autoencoder to automate this.
+CRMs are represented as 3D tensors of peak presence.

+The code is written in Keras.
+We use a simple network to compress the data, so as to learn correlation groups present in the data.

-Please see the paper for more details.
+Please see *atyPeak, Ferré et al. [TBD]* for more information.

-### Results

-ReMap data has been processed, available here : www.remap/the_tab_that_Benoit_promised_me
+Our result data can be regenerated here, and is also  available here : www.remap/the_tab_that_Benoit_promised_me TODO Put correct link

 ## Usage

 ### Installation